-Cool for the year 2000 2007 Operating Performance Goal for the year 2020-2027 2021 2022 2023 1.1 The assessment result of good corporate governance in "Excellent level" (5 stars).
-Excellent Excellent (Score 93) Excellent (Score 94) Excellent (Score 96) No significant warning issues or findings from a regulator.
+Goal for the year 2020 - 2027 Operating Performance Godi for the year 2020 - 2021 2022 2023 2024 1.1 The assessment result of good corporate in "Excellent level" (5 stars).
+AAAAA Excellent AAAAA Excellent A A A A A B Excellent (Score 94) (Score 96) (Score 100) 1.2 New employees must train the Business Ethic and pass the test not less than 80% 75.60% 77.07% 76.71%

+Cool for the year 2000 2007 Operating Performance Goal for the year 2020 - 2027 2022 2023 2024 1.3 No significant warning issues or findings from a Compliance Unit.
 No significant warning issues or findings from a regulator.
 No significant warning issues or findings from a regulator.
 No significant warning issues or findings from a regulator.

-Cool for the year 2000 0007 Operating Performance

-Goal for the year 2020-2027 2021 2022 2023

-1.3 Risk and Crisis Management: Processed Processed Processed

-- Risk management carried out based on

-COSO-ERM framework

-- All service systems must have business

-continuity plan reviewed and updated

-and must pass rehearsal of crisis

-management plan once a year.

-1.4 No complaints from relevant parties about No cases or No cases or No cases or

-Cyber Security and Data Privacy Complaints Complaints Complaints
+1.4 No cases of operations that do not comply with various laws and regulations.
+No case No case No case 1.5 Risk and Crisis Management: Risk management carried out based on COSO-ERM framework.
+All service systems must have business continuity plan reviewed and updated and must pass rehearsal of crisis management plan once a year.
+Processed Processed Processed No case or incident related to cyber security or data leaks.
+None None None

-2. Social dimension
+Social dimension

-Operating Performance Goal for the year 2020-2027 2021 2022 2023 2.1 Percentage of developed employee per total employees (>20%) 53% of the total employees 48% of the total employees 52% of the total employees 2.2 Average human resource development time (>=6 hours/person/year) 7 hours/person/year 7 hours/person/year 6 hours/person/year 2.3 Average percentage of satisfaction in developed human resources by employees and supervisors (not less than 90%) 98% 98% 98% 2.4 Survey and bring employees' opinions to improve or clarify cases or issues to enhance retention of executives and employees (not less than 90%) Improve and clarify cases 100% Improve and clarify cases 100% Improve and clarify cases 100% 2.5 No case or complaint regarding to human rights violations by both inside and outside the organization No cases or Complaints No cases or Complaints No cases or Complaints 2.6 No cases or complaints regarding unfair treatment of workers by inside and outside the organization.
-No cases or Complaints 2.7 No cases or complaints concerning occupational health and safety (OH&S) in the Company No cases or Complaints No cases or Complaints No cases or Complaints 2.8 No case or complaint for solving the problem of whistle blowing, complaints, unfair discipline and punishment.
+Cool for the 112 11 2000 0007 Operating Performance Goal for the year 2020-2027 2022 2023 2024 2.1 Percentage of developed employee per total employees (>20%) 48% of the total employees 52% of the total employees 68% of the total employees 2.2 Average human resource development time (>=6 hours/person/year) 7 hours/person/year 6 hours/person/year 8 hours/person/year 2.3 Average percentage of satisfaction in developed human resources by employees and supervisors (not less than 90%) 98% 98% 98% 2.4 Survey and bring employees' opinions to improve or clarify cases or issues to enhance retention of executives and employees (not less than 90%) Improve and clarify cases 100% Improve and clarify cases 100% Improve and clarify cases 100% 2.5 No case or complaint regarding to human rights violations by both inside and outside the organization No cases or Complaints No cases or Complaints No cases or Complaints 2.6 No cases or complaints regarding unfair treatment of workers by inside and outside the organization.
+No cases or Complaints No cases or Complaints No cases or Complaints 2.7 No cases or complaints concerning occupational health and safety (OH&S) in the Company No cases or Complaints No cases or Complaints No cases or Complaints 2.8 No case or complaint for solving the problem of whistle blowing, complaints, unfair discipline and punishment.
 No cases or Complaints No cases or Complaints No cases or Complaints 2.9 No cases or complaints about unfair termination from inside and outside the organization No cases or Complaints No cases or Complaints No cases or Complaints